-32. 3 Commando Brigade.-Officers are to wear coloured lanyards and garter tabs, woven arm badges "Royal Marines Commando" and "dagger" formation signs as laid down for Other Ranks, R.M.
+32. 8 Commando Brigade.-Officers are to wear coloured lanyards and garter tabs, woven arm badge "Royal Marines Commando" and "dagger" formation signs as laid down for Other Ranks, R.M.
+Coloured lanyards are not to be worn in Nos.
+8, 9B or 10 Dresses.